vippsas/vipps-woocommerce/README.txt

 == Description ==

-_Official Vipps/MobilePay Recurring Payments plugin for WooCommerce.
-11 million scandinavians use Vipps MobilePay.
-Give them a fast and familiar shopping experience._
+_Official Vipps/MobilePay recurring payments plugin for WooCommerce.
+Branded locally as MobilePay in Denmark and Finland, and as Vipps in Norway.
+One platform gathering more than 11 million users and more than 400.000 merchants across the Nordics.
+Give your users an easy, fast and familiar shopping experience._

-This is the official Vipps/MobilePay Recurring Payments plugin for WooCommerce.
+This is the official Vipps/MobilePay recurring payments plugin for WooCommerce.
 It is owned by [Vipps MobilePay](https://vippsmobilepay.com) and maintained by [Everyday AS](https://everyday.no).

 **We encourage you to create an issue here or on the [GitHub page](https://github.com/vippsas/vipps-recurring-woocommerce/issues) if you require assistance or run in to a problem.**

-== Vipps/MobilePay Recurring Payments ==
+== Vipps/MobilePay recurring payments ==

-Vipps/MobilePay Recurring Payments for WooCommerce is perfect for you if you run a web shop with subscription based services or other products that would benefit from subscriptions.
+Vipps/MobilePay recurring payments is perfect for you if you run a web shop with subscription based services or other products that would benefit from subscriptions.

-With Vipps/MobilePay Recurring Payments for WooCommerce you can:
+With Vipps/MobilePay recurring payments you can:

 * Sell recurring products (virtual and physical)
 * Offer subscription services

 See [How it works](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/how-it-works/recurring-api-howitworks/) for an overview.

 ![Recurring Process](./docs/images/recurring-process.svg)

 == Requirements ==